Emma Purshouse was born in Wolverhampton, and is a freelance writer, novelist and performance poet.

 She is a poet who enjoys running workshops and is an experienced facilitator, working with all ages and all abilities, whether it be in a school or a community setting.
 She has a teaching qualification and an MA in Creative Writing.

 In previous existences, Emma has lived on a narrowboat, worked as a taxi base operator, a sign writer, a car valeter and a Coca-Cola mystery customer!

-She has been making a living from writing and performing for the past fifteen years.
+She has been making a living from writing and performing for the past sixteen years.

 Comments are closed.